Ueda's peak set theorem for general von Neumann algebras: Peak projections

 In the last line we have used e.g.\ Proposition 2.14 or Theorem 2.16 (2) in \cite{BRead}, and the easy and known fact that the support projection of the closure of a sum of right ideals with left contractive approximate identities is the supremum of the individual support projections \cite{BRead}. \end{proof}

-{\bf Remark.} There is also a `facial' proof of the previous result along the lines of \cite[Proposition 1.1]{BN}.
-Another proof follows from an appeal to the next two results.
+\begin{remark} There is also a `facial' proof of the previous result along the lines of \cite[Proposition 1.1]{BN}.
+Another proof follows from an appeal to the next two results. \end{remark}

 For a compact Hausdorff space $K$, the peak sets for $C(K)$ can be characterized abstractly as the compact $G_\delta$ subsets.
 There is a similar fact for $C^*$-algebras using Akemann's noncommutative topology (see \cite{AAP} and references therein): the next result chararacterizes the peak projections for any $C^*$-algebra $B$ as the `compact $G_\delta$ projections'.
 A $G_\delta$ projection is the infimum in $B^{**}$ of a sequence $(p_n)$ of open projections in $B^{**}$, where a projection in $B^{**}$ is said to be open if it is a weak* limit of an increasing net from $B_{+}$.
-Since infima of a finite number of open projections is open, the sequence $(p_n)$ may be chosen to be decreasing if desired.
-The perp of an open projection is called closed.
-A compact projection in $B^{**}$ is a projection $q \in B^{**}$ which is closed and satisfies $q a = q$ for some $a \in {\rm Ball}(B)_+$ (or equivalently, which is closed in $B^1$; see e.g.\ \cite{AAP}, or {\rm 2.47} in \cite{Brown1}).
+The orthogonal complement of an open projection is called closed.
+A compact projection in $B^{**}$ is a projection $q \in B^{**}$ which is closed and satisfies $q a = q$ for some $a \in {\rm Ball}(B)_+$ (or equivalently, which is closed with respect to $B^1$; see e.g.\ \cite{AAP}, or {\rm 2.47} in \cite{Brown1}).
 If $B$ is unital then `compact' is the same as `closed'.

-We have not been able to find all of the following result in the literature except for some form of parts of the unital case:
+We have not been able to find the following result in the literature except for some form (see e.g.\ \cite{Brown1}) of parts of the unital case: